vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab0-setup-eks-cluster/Readme.md

 ---
-## "Create an IAM role for your Workspace"
+## Create an IAM role for your Workspace
 ---
 1. Follow [this deep link to create an IAM role with Administrator access.](https://console.aws.amazon.com/iam/home#/roles$new?step=review&commonUseCase=EC2%2BEC2&selectedUseCase=EC2&policies=arn:aws:iam::aws:policy%2FAdministratorAccess)
 1. Confirm that **AWS service** and **EC2** are selected, then click **Next** to view permissions.